Contact:

 Room height is a decisive parameter for planning, occupational safety, and the choice of suitable procedures in demolition, in separating structural components, as well as in rock excavation and tunnel construction.
 It determines how tools are positioned, how loads are guided, and how material flows are organized.
 Especially when working with concrete demolition shear and rock wedge splitter and concrete splitter, the available height affects access to the component, the direction of force application, and the safe sequence of work steps.
+In regulated environments, minimum headroom, safe overhead clearance, and exclusion zones must be demonstrated in the method statement and verified during site setup.

-Definition: What is meant by room height
+Definition: What is meant by room height?

 Room height is the vertical distance between the finished top of floor and the underside of the ceiling or the lowest fixed component (e.g., downstand beam, installation duct).
-In many cases, the clear room height is decisive—that is, the actually usable height without suspended ceilings, lines, or temporary installations.
+In many cases, the clear room height is decisive – that is, the actually usable height without suspended ceilings, lines, or temporary installations.
 It differs from the story height, which also includes slab thicknesses and build-ups.
 In practice, additional terms such as passage height, headroom, and working height are used, which are relevant depending on the activity and equipment.

 Importance of room height for demolition and separation methods

 Room height governs whether components are worked from top to bottom or laterally, whether carrier machines can enter at all, and whether components such as the hydraulic hose line can be guided safely.
-Low ceilings favor low vibration levels methods such as splitting concrete or natural stone in controlled steps.
+Low ceilings favor low-vibration methods such as splitting concrete or natural stone in controlled steps.
 Greater heights allow larger tools and longer lever arms but require strict load and drop-height management.
 For compact concrete demolition shear with an external hydraulic power pack and for rock wedge splitter and concrete splitter, clear room height is a key criterion for positioning, engaging, and safely removing in sequences.

 Influence of room height on equipment selection